FrancisSakwa89/Pitch/README.md

 ## By **[Francis Sakwa](https://github.com/FrancisSakwa89)**

 ## Description
-This is a web application that allows users to submit a pitch.
+ [pitch](https://pitch-5.herokuapp.com/)This is a web application that allows users to submit a pitch.
 Also, other users are allowed to vote on submitted pitches and leave comments to give their feedback on the pitches.
 For a user to submit a pitch, vote on a pitch or give feedback on a pitch they need to have an account. <br>

 The pitches are organized by categories.
 Examples of categories: <br>
 - pickup lines